-- Lit services special construction: The Second Modernization Order changed the rules surrounding funding for the charges to connect schools or libraries to traditional lit services.
+- Lit services special construction: The Second Modernization Order changed the rules surrounding funding for the capital portion of a broadband provider delivering a traditional lit service to an applicant.
 The requirement that applicants seek E-rate reimbursement for large, up-front construction costs over several years is suspended.
 The Order also allows applicants to pay their share of one-time, up-front construction costs over multiple years. - Dark fiber options: Equalizing the treatment of schools and libraries seeking support for dark fiber with those seeking support for lit fiber.
+Long-term capital leases of existing or new build dark fiber (often referred to as Indefeasible Right of Use or IRU) and/or applicant construction of dark fiber allow the applicant beneficial ownership of the dark fiber separate from the service of transmitting data-lighting the fiber.
 Dark fiber can be an especially cost-effective option for smaller, rural districts.
-Applicants must seek comparative bids for traditional lit service to evaluate against dark fiber or lease options. - Self-provisioning: The option to purchase applicant-owned fiber network facilities.
-This is permitted when it is demonstrated to be the most cost effective option. - State match: Providing an incentive for state support of last-mile broadband facilities through a federal match from E-rate of up to 10% of the cost of construction, with special consideration for Tribal schools. - Category Two: Increasing the certainty and predictability of funding for Wi-Fi by expanding the five-year budget approach to providing more equitable support for internal connections-known as Category Two-through funding year 2019.
+Applicants must seek comparative bids for traditional lit service to evaluate against the proposed IRU or self-construction options. - State match: Providing an incentive for state support of last-mile broadband facilities through a federal match from E-rate of up to 10% of the cost of construction or IRU'd fiber, with special consideration for Tribal schools. - Connect America Fund recipients: Requiring carriers that receive subsidies from the universal service program for rural areas (called the Connect America Fund program) to offer high-speed broadband to schools and libraries located in the subsidy area at rates reasonably comparable to similar services in urban areas.

+• Category Two: Increasing the certainty and predictability of funding for Wi-Fi by expanding the five-year budget approach to providing more equitable support for internal connections-known as Category Two- through funding year 2019.